 I turned thirty.
 Ahhhhhh, I’m thirty.
 And thriving.

-It's February now, and among many other things I'm continuing my Creative Manitoba Mentorship with our esteemed Artistic Director.
-We had a moment today where we questioned whether or not we actually completed our mandatory five hours of mentoring last month, and I think a part of that confusion is because we're always working on things together-but-separately (as is the theme these days) and I'm always flitting off to do more personal development.
-Ardith likes to say, "Joanne is creating her own Personal Professional Development Masterclass."
-She's so kind.
+It’s February now, and among many other things I’m continuing my Creative Manitoba Mentorship with our esteemed Artistic Director.
+We had a moment today where we questioned whether or not we actually completed our mandatory five hours of mentoring last month, and I think a part of that confusion is because we’re always working on things together-but-separately (as is the theme these days) and I’m always flitting off to do more personal development.
+Ardith likes to say, “Joanne is taking her own Personal Development Masterclass.”
+She’s so kind.

 So in celebration of my birthday, I have a gift for you: Joanne’s Masterclass on Creating Your Own Masterclass.

 Workshops and classes can cost a lot of money.
 Before you start looking for them, it’s a good idea to know what your financial situation is and what you’re able to spend on classes.
 But the good news?
 If your budget, like mine, is $0, there are still so many options for you!
 Thanks to Covid, many artists and organizations are getting grants to cover their expenses in order to offer their services for free.
 There is SO MUCH being offered that is accessible, not only in your area but also all over the world.
 Right now, I’m working with colleagues from all over Canada.
 Which leads me to…

 #2: Follow everything.